-Today we’re going to be talking about everybody’s favorite subject: Imposter Syndrome, and we’re going to be talking about it through the lens of action.
+We’re covering everybody’s favorite subject: Imposter Syndrome, and we’re going to be talking about it through the lens of action.

 One important thing to remember, action cures fear (and Imposter Syndrome).

-I wrote an Instagram post as part of a seven day/one week commitment to showing up every day.
-I normally do not post on social media every day, but I challenged myself and this post was part of it, and the hook for the post went like this, “Kicking Imposter Syndrome to the curb with….content.”
+I wrote an Instagram post as part of a seven-day/one-week commitment to showing up every day.
+I normally do not post on social media every day, but I challenged myself, and this post was part of it, and the hook for the post went like this, “Kicking Imposter Syndrome to the curb with….content.”
 Then I talked a little bit about how showing up online is both easy and hard.
-It’s easy because well, you know, all you have to do is show up, and it’s hard because what can you say that hasn’t been said before?
+It’s easy because, well, you know, all you have to do is show up, and it’s hard because what can you say that hasn’t been said before?

 That right there is kind of the crux of content as a whole, right?
 We all feel like we’ve talked about everything we know, and since we don’t know anything more to talk about, it makes us feel a bit of an imposter.